nicholaszk/Pick-and-Place/README.md

 ### Kinematic Analysis
 #### 1. Run the forward_kinematics demo and evaluate the kr210.urdf.xacro file to perform kinematic analysis of Kuka KR210 robot and derive its DH parameters.

+The included xacro file basically has all the information we need (joints, length of links between joints, etc.) to find our DH parameters.
+For each link (including the base link between the ground and joint 1), we need 4 different parameters: twist angle (angle between z axes), link length, link offest, and joint angle.

 Links | alpha(i-1) | a(i-1) | d(i-1) | theta(i)
 --- | --- | --- | --- | ---
 0->1 | 0 | 0 | 0.75 | q1